 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Pierce County currently is in Phase 2 of reopening.
-The phased approach to reopening will occur over the next several weeks.
 For a full accounting of reopening information statewide, please visit this resource.
 For updates from the Tacoma-Pierce County Health Department, please visit this resource.
 For information from Pierce County, please visit this resource.

 In keeping with Gov. Jay Inslee’s extended directive regarding public meetings, Fife City Council will conduct remote city council meetings.